mui/mui-x/docs/data/date-pickers/calendar-systems/calendar-systems.md

 {{"demo": "AdapterJalali.js"}}

 :::info
-Both `date-fns-jalali` major versions (v2.x and v3.x) are supported.
+We support `date-fns-jalali` package v2.x, v3.x, and v4.x major versions.

 A single adapter cannot work for all `date-fns-jalali` versions, because the way functions are exported has been changed in v3.x.